Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-16-firebird.md

 It was slightly strange to realise that now, the only other person wearing any makeup at all in this little group was her boyfriend.

-There were introductions, some stereotypically British apologies about being "terrible at names" and apologising in advance for getting them wrong...really, it was just like going to a new school, though as far as she could tell it was refreshingly free of drama.
+There were introductions, some stereotypically British apologies about being "terrible at names" and apologising in advance for getting them wrong... really, it was just like going to a new school, though as far as she could tell it was refreshingly free of drama.

 "So, what are you guys going to be doing?" she asked.